Tomires/thesis-masters/navigator.md

 ![Prototype of the filtering interface.](images/maquette_filtering.png)

 The last feature that we have prototyped is a plot-specific filtering system.
 It enables the user to select any numerical attribute from the current dataset and change the range of displayed values.
-This is an extension of the existing *slicing* mechanic in scatter plots.
+This is an extension of the existing *slicing* mechanic present in scatter plots.

 ## December build (1912)